 - Gross Area: Manually specify the project’s area.

 - CO2e: Connect a text panel to get a sum of the project’s CO2e.

-In this component you can choose how you want to visualize your results within Rhino.
-The 3D model is colored, and value tags are added according to the CO2e of each construction.
+In this component, you can choose how you want to visualize your results within Rhino.
+The 3D model is coloured, and value tags are added according to the CO2e of each construction.

 1. Construction: Connect the output of the “Run LCA” component.

 2. Tags: Choose how you want to see your results (i.e., by Volume, Share, Absolute etc.).

 3. Render Filter: Isolate either by the specified class or material name.

 4. Render Colors: Edit how the colours’ intensity is shown in the model.

 In this component, you can have a detailed numerical analysis of the results.

 Connect an empty text panel to your desired output to see the related results.